Muhammadamin-Ulmasaliyev/Muhammadamin-Ulmasaliyev/README.md

 - 👋 Hi, I’m @Muhammadamin-Ulmasaliyev
 - 👀 I’m interested in Gaming and Programming
-- 🌱 I’m currently senior student at school
+- 🌱 I’m currently freshman at INHA university in Tashkent
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...